The references in this section are sorted by term in alphabetical order

 Information about the localization industry, including size and growth estimates.

-Esselink, Bert.
-Article in Traducció i Tecnologies de la Informació i la Comunicació about the job of a localization engineer.
-PDF format.
+Esselink, Bert (2002).
+PDF.
+English translation of an article in Traducció i Tecnologies de la Informació i la Comunicació about the job of a localization engineer.

 [Lawless-Andrew 1] A Localized Global Marketing Strategy